 If applicants are getting married in Wisconsin, but NEITHER has lived in Wisconsin for the past 30 days, they must apply in person in the county where the ceremony will be performed.

 Applicants must apply at least 7 calendar days but not more than 35 days before the ceremony.
 After application, the license is issued 6 days from that date; then the license must be used within 30 days.

 (any documents not in English must be translated and certified)

 All applicants must exhibit a CERTIFIED BIRTH CERTIFICATE.
 A certified birth certificate is obtained from the Register of Deeds office in the county in which the birth occurred.
 Hospital-issued certificates, faxed copies, photocopies and notifications of birth registration are not certified birth certificates and are, therefore, unacceptable.

-Applicants will be asked the date of the wedding, where the wedding will take place (city, village or township) name of the church, home or facility and the officiant’s name and address.
+Applicants will be asked the DATE of the wedding, WHERE the wedding will take place (city, village or township), name of the church, home or facility and the OFFICIANT'S NAME, ADDRESS AND PHONE NUMBER.

 MINIMUM AGE TO MARRY

 No one under the age of 16 can get married in Wisconsin, regardless of circumstances.
 An applicant between the ages of 16 and 18 must obtain the consent of his/her parents or legal guardians.
 If both parents are deceased, the appointed legal guardian must sign.